prvjapan/pyird/README.md

 PYIRD
 ===========

-Free from messy directory and file management of IRD analysis.
-Currently under heavily construction.
-Use develop branch for dev.
+Free from messy directory, file management, wavelength calibration, IRAF stuffs, and so on, when analyzing the Subaru/IRD data.

 Examples